dtr-org/docs.unit-e.io/reference/rpc/walletpassphrasechange.rst

 Examples
 ~~~~~~~~

+.. highlight:: shell

 ::

-  unite-cli walletpassphrasechange "old one" "new one"
+  unit-e-cli walletpassphrasechange "old one" "new one"

 ::